 A whole turkey in a pot of turkey brine.

 Every year around the holidays, cooking a turkey was such a source of stress for me.
 I was worried about the turkey either being bone dry or completely raw in the middle!
-Now that I’ve discovered the wonders of a good turkey brine recipe, I can produce a juicy and delicious turkey every time with no stress.
+Now that I’ve discovered the wonders of a good wet brine recipe, I can produce a juicy and delicious turkey every time with no stress.

 Ingredients including apple cider, salt, sugar, herbs and seasonings.